Chest pain, shortness of breath, sweaty but cold.

 Punitive damages may be awarded in Pennsylvania medical malpractice cases, but it is rare that a jury awards this type of compensation.
 Punitive damages are damages awarded when the behavior of the defendant is particularly dangerous or outrageous.
 Punitive damages are meant to penalize the defendant.
 When punitive damages are on the table, there is no limit to the amount that can be awarded.
 Punitive awards have no cap.

 Should your loved one die as a result of improper care from a Philadelphia doctor after suffering a heart attack, you might be able to file a wrongful death lawsuit.
 Wrongful death claims make it easier for surviving family members to be compensated for the loss of their loved one.
 The compensation can be used to help pay for the loved one’s medical expenses, their funeral and burial costs, and the loss of the loved one’s income.

 When it comes to filing a medical malpractice suit in the Commonwealth of Pennsylvania, it is important to file it in a timely fashion.
 The statute of limitations is just two years.
 That time frame expands to seven years for underlying medical errors, which is sometimes the case with heart attack patients.
 This means that all claims must be filed in that timeframe to be considered valid.
 After the statute of limitations has expired, you can no longer file your medical malpractice claim.

-When you need a medical malpractice lawyer in Philadelphia, the Weitz Firm will be here to help.
+When you need a medical malpractice lawyer in Philadelphia, The Weitz Firm, LLC will be here to help.
 We want to make sure you get the compensation you deserve if you have been misdiagnosed or received poor medical care.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.